-The University reports the consumption of net position that is applicable to a future reporting period as deferred outflows of resources in a separate section of its statements of net position.
-At June 30, 2021, the University's deferred outflows of resources were comprised of deferred outflows related to pensions and other postemployment benefits.
+The University reports the consumption of net position that is applicable to a future reporting period as deferred outflows of resources in a separate section of its statement of net position.
+At June 30, 2022, the University's deferred outflows of resources were comprised of deferred outflows related to pensions and OPEB.